iauns/cpm/README.rst

 Building CPM Modules
 ====================

-If you are using pre-existing CPM modules and aren't interested in building modules feel free to skip this section.
+If you only want to use pre-existing CPM modules and aren't interested in building modules yourself, feel free to skip this section.
 But, if you are interested in building CPM modules then please read on as some guidelines and requirements are listed below.

 CMakeLists.txt Entry
 --------------------